5th Guards Motor Rifle Division: Postwar

+Soviet-Afghan War

+On the night of 27-28 December, the division entered Afghanistan from Gushgy bound for Herat and Shindand.
+A battalion of the 56th Guards Air Assault Brigade attached to the division had already taken control of the Rabati-Mirza pass between Gushgy and Herat on 26 December.

+On 26 December at 20:00, the commander of the division, Major-General Yuri Shatalin, gave the order to cross the Afghan border.
+The division moved out of Gushgy, Tagtabazar, and Ýolöten.
+At the appointed time, the division's units reached their future deployment points near the cities of Herat, Shindand, and Kandahar; the division headquarters was located near Shindand.
+At this stage, the division suffered two casualties.
+Shatalin recalled:

-At the beginning of 1980, the 5th GMRD began to participate in raids against the Afghan Mujahideen.
-During the period of the Afghan war, the division participated in 156 scheduled and unscheduled operations.
+From the summer of 1980, the division began to participate in raids against bands of mujahideen; in total, during the war, the division participated in 156 combat operations.

 On 1 March 1980 the division was reorganized.
 The 373rd Guards Red Banner Order of Kutuzov and Bogdan Khmelnitsky Motor Rifle Regiment, had formed part of the division on its arrival in the country.
 It had been stationed in Adraskan.
 On 1 March 1980, the regiment was reorganized as the 70th Separate Guards Motor Rifle Brigade, by reorganizing the staffing structure of departments and integrating the 2nd Battalion of the 56th Guards Air Assault Brigade.
 After the reorganization the brigade was relocated to the city of Kandahar.

-From 1980 to 1982 the division was commanded by the future commander of the famous 40th Combined Arms Army General Boris Gromov.
+From 1980 to 1982, the division was commanded by the future commander of the 40th Army, General Boris Gromov.

+In October-December 1981, the entire division became incapacitated when more than three thousand men (more than a quarter of the division's strength) fell ill with hepatitis, including most of the staff officers and two of the four regiment commanders.

 In March 1985 the 12th Guards Motorized Rifle Regiment arrived from Kaliningrad and joined the division.

-On February 15, 1989, the last units of the 40th Combined Arms Army, along with Gromov, left Afghanistan to the west.
-Withdrawal was carried out by two methods: by air (5,142 people) and land (6,986 people).
-10 colonies from 4 garrisons were withdrawn (Shindand, Adraskan, Herat, Turgundi).
+On 15 February 1989, the last unit of the 40th Army, along with Gromov, left Afghanistan.
+The withdrawal was carried out by two methods: by air (5,142 people) and by land (6,986 people).
+10 columns from 4 garrisons were withdrawn (Shindand, Adraskan, Herat, Turgundi).

-During the Afghan war, four soldiers from the division were awarded the Hero of the Soviet Union, and 12,825 in total were awarded orders and medals.
-From May 1988 the division, under the Geneva conventions, prepared to withdraw from Afghanistan.
-The withdrawal of the 5th GMRD began as scheduled on 29 January 1989, and ended 15 February 1989.
-The division was relocated permanently to the city of Kushka.
+During the Afghan war, four servicemen of the division were awarded the Hero of the Soviet Union, and 12,825 in total were awarded orders and medals.
+From May 1988, in accordance with the Geneva Accords, the division began preparing to withdraw from Afghanistan.
+The withdrawal of the 5th GMRD began as scheduled on 29 January 1989 and ended 15 February 1989.
+The division was relocated permanently to the city of Gushgy.

 Total number of killed in the division from 27 December 1979 to 15 February 1989 was 1135 (910 of them in combat).

 The division was absorbed into the 88th Motor Rifle Division in March 1989.